-- We all lie from time to time, but there are some people who make a habit of it—these are compulsive liars, and they can cause serious harm to themselves as well as the people around them.
+- We all lie from time to time, but there are some people who lie compulsively, and they can cause serious harm to themselves as well as the people around them.

-- If you’re a compulsive or pathological liar, the good news is that you can work to change this bad habit; the first step is to recognize that you have a problem
+- If you engage in compulsive or pathological lying, the good news is that you can work to change this bad habit; the first step is to recognize that you have a problem

-- A mental health professional can help you understand why you lie compulsively as well as work on changing this bad habit.
+- A mental health professional can offer medical advice, help you understand why you lie compulsively, and ultimately work with you to stop lying.

 - While lying is a bad habit to engage in, it can make for entertaining television—shows like Pretty Little Liars and Big Little Lies gained dedicated followings.

-We were all confused about what happened and didn’t find out until a couples days later: a man reportedly snuck into the other middle school in our county and threatened a female student.
+We were all confused about what happened and didn’t find out until a couple of days later: A man reportedly snuck into another middle school in our county and threatened a female student.
 Police infiltrated the school and stood guard at ours, as they searched for the culprit.
 After hours of being on lockdown, Allison—the notorious compulsive liar—admitted to fabricating the entire story.

 As you can see, compulsive (or habitual) lying can have serious implications on others.
-But the thing is, as with most habits, it’s hard to break this cycle once you enter it.
+But the thing is, as with most habits, it’s hard to break this cycle once it gets going.
 That said, nothing’s impossible — and the first step in breaking a bad habit is recognizing that there’s a need for change.
 So, let’s start by learning the signs of compulsive lying.

-1. The lies are believable and may even be partly true.
-For example, an individual may say that they’re deathly ill when really they just have a cold.
+1. Your lies are believable and may even be partly true.
+For example, you may say that they’re deathly ill when you really just have a cold.

-3. The lies have an internal motivation.
+3. Your lies have internal motivation.
 For example, Allison made up the big lie about being threatened at school in order to fulfill an inner desire for attention.

-4. The lies typically present the individual in a positive light.
-Usually compulsive liars will lie in order to make themselves look better.
+4. Your lies typically present yourself in a positive light.
+Usually, compulsive liars will lie in order to make themselves look better.

 After the lockdown incident, Allison was forced to meet with a school counselor once a week.
 And it proved effective, as she learned to break her compulsive lying habit.
 In fact, meeting with a mental health professional consistently proves to help compulsive liars.
 That said, it can’t be effective if the individual doesn’t first realize and acknowledge that they have a problem.

-Additionally, treatment can be difficult if the person carries their compulsive lying habits into the office and lies to their counselor or therapist.
+Additionally, treatment can be difficult if the person carries their compulsive lying habits into therapy and lies to their counselor or therapist.
 So, if you’re someone who battles the urge to lie, allow yourself to completely open up in order to successfully defeat it.

 Lying: Bad for Reality, Great for Television

-Some pretty great TV shows have plotlines centered around a lie or a heap of lies and mystery.
+Some pretty successful TV shows have plotlines centered around a lie or a heap of lies and mystery.
 These include shows like the ABC Family hit Pretty Little Liars and HBO miniseries Big Little Lies.
-In each of these series, the main characters are tangled up in lies that ultimately bring them closer together, while isolating them from others.
-They are constantly lying to cover their tracks and keep their secrets hidden from the world.
+In each of these series, the main characters are tangled up in lies that ultimately bring them closer together, while isolating them from the rest of the world.
+They are constantly lying to cover their tracks and keep their secrets hidden from others.